acuencadev/translaas-sdk-dotnet/samples/Translaas.Samples.WebApi/README.md

 ### Using Swagger UI

 1. Navigate to `https://localhost:5001/swagger`
-2. Expand the `Translation` controller
+2. Explore the real-world examples:
+   - **Products** - See how products are returned with translated names and descriptions
+   - **Stats** - See how statistics are returned with translated labels and messages
+   - **Dashboard** - See how dashboard data is returned with all translated content
+3. Explore the direct SDK access:
+   - **Translation** - Direct access to SDK methods for testing
-3. Click "Try it out" on any endpoint
+4. Click "Try it out" on any endpoint
-4. Fill in the parameters
+5. Fill in the parameters (try different languages: `en`, `fr`, `es`)
-5. Click "Execute"
+6. Click "Execute"

 ## Next Steps